Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Introduction

-Recently, the Kitaev model has been solved in the spin basis using tensor networks \cite{Lee_2019,Lee_2020}.
+For the topological phase discussed above, the Kitaev model has recently been numerically solved in the spin basis to a high degree of approximation using tensor networks \cite{Lee_2019,Lee_2020}.
 In this paper we employ a different method based on the approach developed in \cite{Deng_2017} using RBMs to find groundstates and excited states of the Honeycomb model.
 For a different application of RBMs to the Kitaev model, see \cite{Alcalde_Puente_2020}.
+The RBM as a variational ansatz to find groundstates of spin lattice models was first proposed in \cite{Carleo_2017}, where the formalism is applied to the 1d transverse-field Ising model and the 2d anti-ferromagnetic Heisenberg model.
+The authors of \cite{PhysRevLett.121.167204} use RBMs and feed-forward neural networks to study excited states of the 1d Heisenberg model and the 1d Bose-Hubbard model.
+Further applications of RBMs in the literature can be found in \cite{PhysRevLett.122.250501,PhysRevLett.122.250503,PhysRevLett.122.250503,PhysRevB.99.214306,PhysRevA.99.012307,PhysRevB.99.155136}.
+An application of RBMs to systems with non-Abelian symmetries was presented in \cite{PhysRevLett.124.097201}, where the authors sample in the basis of irreducible representations instead of individual spins.

+In this work, the central focus is on the RBM as a variational ansatz to find accurate groundstate wave-functions for the $3 \times 3$ Kitaev Honeycomb lattice as this is the smallest lattice size where the model admits topological order resulting in a triply-degenerate groundstate.
+Along the way, we also use the techniques developed to solve accurately for groundstates of smaller lattice sizes and explore the accuracy for larger lattices as well as the possibility to realize excited states.
+It is, however, not the goal of this paper to develop a machine learning architecture which solves efficiently and accurately for groundstates of large lattice systems.
+As explained in the main body of the paper, such an endeavor would need the simultaneous deployment of several distinct techniques employed and is left for future work.

+Apart from a variational ansatz to find groundstates, another deep insight into chiral topological order is provided by the work of Moore and Read \cite{Moore:1991ks}, where the authors find that many wave-functions can be expressed as conformal blocks.
+Conformal blocks are chiral correlation functions in certain conformal field theories (CFTs) which are also known to arise as states in the Hilbert space of the $2+1$-dimensional topological Chern-Simons theory \cite{Witten:1988hf}.
+This connection has been generalized to describe chiral topological states in lattice systems \cite{PhysRevLett.108.257206}.
+In our work, we explore the possibility to realize the $3$ groundstates of the Kitaev model on the torus in terms of conformal blocks of the $SU(2)_2$ WZW CFT and show that our ansatz respects the symmetries of the Kitaev Hamiltonian \eqref{eq:1}.
+The consequences of the identification of the RBM states with the conformal black ansatz is then explored in the conclusions.

 The outline of this paper is as follows.
 In Section \ref{sec2}, we briefly review the analytical solution of the model.
 In Section \ref{sec3} the mapping of the spin model to an RBM architecture is explained.
 In particular, we demonstrate how to calculate the groundstate and excited states of the Honeycomb model using machine learning techniques.
 To this end we employ both the \texttt{NetKet} environment \cite{netket:2019} as well our own self-built package using PyTorch to train a restricted Boltzmann machine (RBM) in order to find a groundstate via gradient descent.
 In Section \ref{sec4} realization of vortices is discussed from both analytical and RBM points of view.
 In brief, a vortex pair can be created by adjusting the parameters of the RBM and subsequent braiding can be achieved by further adjustments of parameters.
 Section \ref{sec5} is dedicated to results and relevant discussions and the reconstruction of a given quantum state from simple measurements known as quantum state tomography \cite{Torlai_2018}.
 In Section \ref{sec:cft} we propose an identification of our RBM states with the Moore-Read states on the torus which can be computed using conformal blocks of the 2d Ising model.
 Finally we conclude in Section \ref{sec6}.